PandaLinux/base-64/docs/faq.md

 - Which distro should I use to build `Panda Linux`?

     Well, you can use either `Debian Jessie` or `Ubuntu 14.04`.
-Currently, we have only tested our build using `Ubuntu 14.04` but you can test it on `Jessie` and let us know.
+Currently, we have only tested our build using `Ubuntu 14.04` but you can test it on `Jessie` and let us know. *Make sure to use only `64bit` system for your build.*

 - When can I expect the stable release?